-Proving liability, or who is at fault, and how, are some of the primary challenges a litigant will face.
-This can become even more complicated when multiple parties are involved in a case or if you are also partially responsible for the accident.
+Proving liability, or who is at fault and how, is the primary challenge a litigant will face.
+It can become even more complex when more than two parties are involved in a case, or when the plaintiff is also partially responsible for the accident.

 Litigation and lawsuits are related, but are not the same thing.
 Litigation is the process of choosing legal action for a dispute between two or more parties.
 A lawsuit refers to a claim or a dispute that is presented before a court of law.

 What Are The Critical Elements Of Personal Injury Litigation Cases?

 It is important to understand the elements that exist in personal injury cases if you are involved in one.
 Some of these key elements of personal injury litigation are: